 Greneda Johnson, pro bono manager, and Heidi Jamison, volunteer recruitment AmeriCorps VISTA, organized the event along with Renee’ Hutton, program coordinator at the scholarship fund, and Katlyn Taylor, director of student support services at the scholarship fund, and Benton County Bar Association members Katie Eaves, bar president, Jenna Fogleman, vice president, and Geoff Hamby, treasurer/secretary.

-Legal Aid is a nonprofit, public interest law firm that provides free legal services to low-income Arkansans with civil legal problems across 31 countries.
+Legal Aid is a nonprofit, public interest law firm that provides free legal services to low-income Arkansans with civil legal problems across 31 counties.
 To apply for assistance or for more information, call 1-800-952-9243 or visit www.arlegalaid.org.